kimbilaontoast/kimbilaontoast.github.io/_posts/2025-02-22-psychedelic-orange-garfield.md

 I think in modern society, especially those of us not growing up with Buddhist values, we're kinda starved for self-love.
 We all know this.

-I've found mettā practice is by far the quickest and must reliable way to cultivate happiness in this monastic life, which is so essential for being able to stay in robes.
+I've found mettā practice is by far the quickest and most reliable way to cultivate happiness in this monastic life, which is so essential for being able to stay in robes.
 It doesn't have to be your bread and butter, but I think it's essential for anyone looking to meditate.
 You need to get into your heart and out of your head.

 One thing I learnt from my teacher Ajahn Brahm is that meditation is a 'feely feely' practice.
 You feel your way deeper into stillness.
 When the mind starts to truly quieten down, the heart opens up and you feel whole and connected, like you're coming home.
 Mettā helps this process no end, and although you can develop this feeling without a formal mettā practice - as the heart will naturally open the more you open to the present - cultivating a formal mettā practice is so wonderful because it feeds the mind the love that it so needs and craves, it's like a warm nourishing balm for the mind, it's very healing.